-Objective CF 9 - Riverside Networks (& Refer to Map 2 - Specific Objectives)
+Objective CF 9 - Riverside Networks

 Encourage and support the development of riverside walkways and cycleways throughout the plan area where feasible and incorporate same into the development of adjacent lands, as appropriate.
 Indirect impacts on natural heritage and designated conservation areas arising from such networks will be appropriately considered as part of any proposal.